ibm-cloud-docs/codeengine/cmd_defs.md

 `--retrylimit`, `-r`
 :   The number of times to rerun a task before marking it as failed.
 This value is *optional*.
 The default value is `3`.

+`--scale-down-delay`, `--sdd`
+:   The amount of time in seconds that must pass at reduced concurrency before a container slot is scaled down.
+This value is *optional*.

+`--scale-max`, `--max`, `--maxscale`, `--max-scale`
+:   Maximum number of container slots to run tasks in parallel.
+This value is *optional*.
+The default value is `10`.

+`--scale-min`, `--min`, `--minscale`, `--min-scale`
+:   Minimum number of container slots to keep ready, even if no task is pending or running.
+This value is *optional*.
+The default value is `0`.

+`--scale-spare`, `--spare`
+:   Number of spare container slots to keep ready to process new pending tasks while existing tasks are running.
+This value is *optional*.
+The default value is `0`.

 `--subnetpool-id`, `--spi`
 :   The ID of the subnet pool to use for the fleet network placement.
 This value is *optional*.